 Key Largo – the first of the beautiful Florida Keys

 Key Largo is just a one-hour drive from Miami and is the first in the long chain of islands making up the Florida Keys.
 A visit here is certainly doable in one day.
-Rent a car – there are numerous car rental offices on Miami Beach or downtown Miami – and start early.
+Rent a car – numerous car rental offices are in Miami Beach or downtown Miami – and start early.

 The drive itself is fantastic.
 You will quickly be a world away from the city, out into what feels like authentic island living.

 There is a fabulous dolphin encounter program, nature trails, and water sports to enjoy.
 Snorkel the coral reefs or take a glass bottom boat tour at the John Pennekamp Coral Reef State Park.
 You can even rent canoes or kayaks here.
 As you are driving on U.S. 1 to Key Largo, look for the entrance to the park at Mile Marker 102.5.
 Book your activity online here.